Nexints/OpenRepair/README.md

+# Troubleshooter for Windows
+Just a troubleshooting tool specific to Windows.
+Made 100% in batch.

-# WindowsTroubleshooter
+# Disclaimer
-Just a quick tool that automates the troubleshooting process for Windows.
-Not endorsed or affiliated by Microsoft.
+- This tool is not affiliated to Microsoft in any way, shape or form.
+- This tool was made for fun in a couple hours.
+Download at your own risk.
+- I am not liable for any damages caused by this tool.